 WDD will continue to utilize Wagner-Peyser funds to provide labor exchange services to UI claimants and other individuals interested in seeking employment.
 The Wagner-Peyser non-administrative staff who are responsible for providing direct services are co-located in the AJCs and are available to provide basic career services to UI claimants.
-These services include, but are not limited to, resume-preparation services, assistance to job listings, labor market information and referral to Title I services and other services available from the core partners and other agencies, as needed.
+These services include, but are not limited to, resume-preparation services, job search and preparation assistance, guidance toward establishing career pathways, labor market information, and referral to Title I services and other services available from the core partners and other agencies, as needed.